Extending Snowflake with Functions and ProceduresΒΆ

 You can extend the SQL you use in Snowflake by writing user-defined functions (UDFs) and stored procedures that you can call from SQL.
 When you write a UDF or procedure, you write its logic in one of the supported handler languages, then create it using SQL.

-With a UDF, you typically calculate and return a value.
-With a stored procedure, you generally perform administrative operations by executing SQL statements.
+With a UDF, you calculate and return a value.
+With a stored procedure, you generally perform one or more operations by executing statements in SQL or another supported language.

 You can also write an external function whose logic executes on a system external to Snowflake, such as a cloud provider.